Homepage > Journal > How to present products on product pages?

 • In the form of packshots with natural background

-• With the option to smoothly zoom-in
+• With the option to smoothly zoom in

 • With the best possible color reproduction and fabric texture from which the product is made

-It's worth mentioning here that product photos, names of the products and their descriptions, and technical specifications should complement each other and be a consistent, comprehensive whole.
+Product photos, names of the products and their descriptions, and technical specifications should complement each other and be a consistent, comprehensive whole.

-Product Page Design - description of a product
+Product page design - description of a product

 A description of an Alfofarm Calominal Duo product.
-The description isn't formatted regarding the scanning and readability of the text. | Source: Aptekacentrum.lublin.pl
+The description isn't formatted in terms of the scanning and readability of the text. | Source: Aptekacentrum.lublin.pl

 A description without a photo illustrating it is useless.
 Although photos without a description have higher usability, they still look like a naked actor in a period drama.